scolapicchioni/blazor/Lab01/readme.md

 - In the `Solution Name` field, type `PhotoSharingApplication`
 - In the `Project name` field, type `PhotoSharingApplication.Frontend`
 - Provide a `Location` for the project, such as `Lab01\Start`.
-- Be sure to select the latest .net version (.Net 6.0)
+- Be sure to select the latest .net version (.Net 7.0)
 - Ensure that the `ASP.NET Core hosted` Checkbox is checked.
-- Leave the rest as default: No authentication Type, Enable Https, no Progressive Web Application
+- None for the `Authentication Type`
+- Check `Enable Https`
+- Uncheck `Progressive Web Application`
 - Select `Create`.

 Three projects are created for us: